 Journalist and Senior Fellow, Center on Wealth and Poverty

 Jonathan Choe is a journalist and Senior Fellow with Discovery Institute's Center on Wealth and Poverty, covering homelessness issues for its Fix Homelessness initiative.
 Prior to joining Discovery, Choe spent several years as one of the lead reporters at KOMO-TV, consistently the top rated television station in Seattle.
 His in depth stories on crime and deep dive investigations into the homeless crisis led to measurable results in the community, including changes in public policy.
 Choe has more than two decades of experience in television news behind the scenes and in front of the camera for ABC, NBC, FOX, CBS, and Tribune.
-He has also been been nominated and honored with multiple industry awards including an Emmy.
-Choe spent several years teaching classes on emerging media and entreprenuership to under privileged youth in inner city Chicago.
+He has also been nominated and honored with multiple industry awards including an Emmy.
+Choe spent several years teaching classes on emerging media and entrepreneurship to under privileged youth in inner city Chicago.
 As an independent journalist, Choe also contributes regularly to the Mill Creek View and Lynnwood Times and has reported on exclusive stories in the past year for Daily Wire and The Postmillennial.

 Robert Marbut is a renowned expert on homelessness and a senior fellow of Discovery Institute’s Center on Wealth & Poverty.
 Marbut has a PhD in Political Behavior and American Political Institutions and his career has been marked by bipartisanship having served as Chief of Staff for San Antonio Mayor Henry Cisneros in the 1980s, as a White House Fellow under George H. W. Bush, and most recently as the Executive Director of the U.S. Interagency Council on Homelessness from 2019 to 2021 under both the Trump and Biden administrations.
 Additionally, he served on the Board of Directors of the United States Olympic Committee from 1992 to 2004.